 The roots of the trees were so strong, I stumbled upon them twice and about to lose balance.
 I don’t blame the trees; they were devoid of soils and did not have any option but to spread their roots for survival.
 It was difficult to guess the time of the day.
 We were relying upon our watches to keep track of our time.

-Time was running out of our hand.
+Time was running out of our hands.
 The weather was turning grey dramatically.
 The bitterness of cold was stinging through my newly bought jackets.
 It was damn cold and misty.
 Our unknown journey to Mount Fansipan continued.
-Before starting the trek, I thought about enjoying a 360-degree of unobstructive views.
+Before starting the trek, I thought about enjoying a 360-degree unobstructed view.
 Instead, I entered a shooting set of dramatic setup.
-The light, darkness, mists and dews created an enigmatic surrounding.
+The light, darkness, mists, and dews created an enigmatic surrounding.

 A Ray of Hope